 Data from existing system condition assessments, system inspections, system audits, spill history, and other available information;

-Capacity of flood-prone systems subjected to increased infiltration and inflow, under normal local and regional storm conditions;
+Capacity of flood-prone systems subject to increased infiltration and inflow, under normal local and regional storm conditions;

+Capacity of systems subject to increased infiltration and inflow due to larger and/or higher-intensity storm events as a result of climate change;

+Increases of erosive forces in canyons and streams near underground and above-ground system components due to larger and/or higher-intensity storm events;

 Capacity of major system elements to accommodate dry weather peak flow conditions, and updated design storm and wet weather events; and

 Necessary redundancy in pumping and storage capacities.

 8.3.
-Identification of Risk and Prioritization of Corrective Action
+Prioritization of Corrective Action

-The findings of the condition assessments and capacity assessments must be used to consider infiltration and inflow, bank erosion (in canyons and along coastal bluffs), and inundation of low-lying pump stations.
-The prioritization of corrective actions must consider the ranking and measurement of risk based onseverity of the consequences of potential spills.
+The findings of the condition assessments and capacity assessments must be used to prioritize corrective actions.
+Prioritization must consider the severity of the consequences of potential spills.

 8.4.
 Capital Improvement Plan

 The capital improvement plan must include the following items:

-Project schedules with interim milestones for planning, design, and construction;

-Completion dates for all portions of the capital improvement program, updated consistent with the Sewer System Management Plan update;
+Project schedules including completion dates for all portions of the capital improvement program;

-Internal and external project funding sources
+Internal and external project funding sources for each project.

-Local accounts that will provide the necessary local resources,

-Necessary local board or company budget approvals,

-Necessary planning, design and construction staff and contractor, and

-Breakdown of resources allocated to various capital improvement projects.
+Joint coordination between operation and maintenance staff, and engineering staff/consultants during planning, design, and construction of capital improvement projects; and Interagency coordination with other impacted utility agencies.

-9. MONITORING, MEASUREMENT AND PROGRAM MODIFICATIONS OF SEWER SYSTEM MANAGEMENT PLAN IMPLEMENTATION
+9. MONITORING, MEASUREMENT AND PROGRAM MODIFICATIONS

 The Plan must include an Adaptive Management section that addresses Plan-implementation effectiveness and the steps for necessary Plan improvement, including: